uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 >These will be the same over multiple runs on any hardware
 >thus making comparisons between algorithms more informative.
 <!-- .element: class="fragment" -->

+Note: this is the big key point of analysis.
+COUNTING FUNDAMENTAL operations.

 --